Chidiagb/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Shell basics

+Shell is a program that takes commands from the keyboard and gives them to the operating system to perform.

+These are basic shell commands.

 # Table of contents

 * [Write a script that prints the absolute path name of the current working directory.](https://github.com/Chidiagb/alx-system_engineering-devops/blob/master/0x00-shell_basics/0-current_working_directory)